AndrewRgrs/AndrewRgrs.github.io/README.md

 #### State Estimation/Localization of a Stereo Camera in 3D using batch Gauss-Newton Optimization method
-The goal of this project was to estimate the state $(x,y,z,\theta)$ of a vehicle equipped with a stereo camera and inertial measurement unit (IMU) traveling through a field of landmarks.
+The goal of this project was to estimate the state (x,y,z,theta) of a vehicle equipped with a stereo camera and inertial measurement unit (IMU) traveling through a field of landmarks.
 The entire project was completed in MATLAB from a dataset of noisy measurements from the vehicle.

 The batch Gauss-Newton method was implemented to fuse measurements from the IMU with point measurments from the stereo camera.
-Since the vehicle could freely translate and rotate through the three-dimensional space, the sets of transformation and rotation matricies used to represent the vehicles position over time were matrix Lie groups $SE(3)$ and $SO(3)$.
+Since the vehicle could freely translate and rotate through the three-dimensional space, the sets of transformation and rotation matricies used to represent the vehicles position over time were matrix Lie groups SE(3) and SO(3).
 [Link to project repository](https://github.com/AndrewRgrs/stereo_camera_state_estimatation)

 ![Estimated and Ground Truth Path](assests\img\Path.png)